-As hydrogen is absorbed into the bulk of a metal via its surface, let us first consider the adsorption process of hydrogen at the metal surface, where the gaseous and adsorbed states of hydrogen are represented as (g) and (ad), respectively.
+As hydrogen is absorbed into the bulk of a metal via its surface, let us first consider the adsorption process of hydrogen at the metal surface, $H_2(g) \rightarrow 2H(ad)$, where the gaseous and adsorbed states of hydrogen are represented as (g) and (ad), respectively.
 Hydrogen molecules (H_2) that reach the metal surface (M) dissociate at the surface and are adsorbed as H atoms (Fig. 1).
-Here, the potential energy of H_2 is dependent on two variables: the inter-atomic distance, d, and the height relative to the surface metal atom, z.
-Assume that the axis along the two H atoms is parallel to the surface and that the center of gravity is always on the vertical dotted line in Fig. 1.
+Here, the potential energy of H_2 is represented by two variables: the interatomic distance, d, and the height relative to the surface metal atom, z.
+It is assumed that the axis along the two H atoms is parallel to the surface and that the center of gravity is always on the vertical dotted line in Fig. 1.
+Fig. 2 shows the potential energy in units of kJ per mole of H_2 .
+The solid line spacing is 20 kJ mol-1, the dashed line spacing is 100 kJ mol-1, and the spacing between solid and dashed lines is 80 kJ mol-1.
+The zero-point vibration energy is ignored.